-their homes and investments.
+Annexation would eliminate the existing fire station in Parcel 1.
+The residents of Eagle Pointe and adjoining subdivisions would lose the existing station that lies in close proximity to their homes and investments.
 R. 22, 928 (map), Tr.
 1331.
 Significantly, Meridian's plan does not provide for the addition of even one fire fighter, administrator, or other personnel to provide increased fire protection.
 R. 22.
 Under Meridian's plan, the residents in Parcel 1 would be called upon to lose a nearby fire station.
 In reality, this would result in a net loss of fire protection in Parcel 1, as the firemen now on duty would be gone.
 Even if these residents did need additional fire protection, it is undeniable that a net loss cannot fulfill a need.
 Finally, while Meridian's plan does call for the addition of a 3500 gallon tanker, the tanker will not be devoted solely to the PAA; neither will any fire station, personnel, or other equipment.
 R. 22, Tr.
 1331, 1341.
 An annexation implementation plan that devotes no resources to the PAA, and forces residents of the PAA to actually lose fire protection not only fails to benefit the PAA in any way, it actually works to the detriment of residents living in the PAA.

-3. Residents of Parcel 1 Are Satisfied With the Fire Protection Services They Are Currently Receiving.
+3. PAA Residents Are Satisfied With the Fire Protection Services They Are Currently Receiving.

-It is undisputed that the residents of Parcel 1 are satisfied with the level of fire protection that they are currently receiving and that they do not need or want additional protection from Meridian.
+It is undisputed that the residents of the PAA are satisfied with the level of fire protection that they are currently receiving and that they do not need or want additional protection from Meridian.
 Dr. Bubba Martin, a resident of Eagle Pointe, testified that there is a fire station located within minutes of his home and that it is an adequately functioning fire station.
 Tr.
 1049.
 In addition, Mr. Albert Herrington, also a resident of Eagle Pointe, testified that when called upon, three fire trucks responded to an alarm at his residence within ten minutes.
 Tr.
 1101.
-Mr. Herrington further testified that he is satisfied with the fire protection service that is currently provided.
+Mr.